chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 an extension parameter to the basic PrivateToken HTTP authentication scheme {{AUTH-SCHEME}}
 for supplying this metadata alongside a token. {{EXTENDED-ISSUANCE}} describes variants of the basic Privacy Pass issuance protocols {{BASIC-ISSUANCE}} that support issuing tokens with public metadata.
-However, there are no existing extensions defined to make use of these protocol extensions.

 This document describes an extension for Privacy Pass that allows tokens to encode expiration information.
 The use case and deployment considerations,